shenoy-anurag/Aggre-Gator/README.md

 Our project aggregates articles from a few news sites and shows them in one place for the convenience of the user.

+## Amazon Lightsail challenge by agorize

+### Application Status
+We are presenting our submission for the 3rd round of the lightsail challenge.
+Currently, we are done with creation of backend services and working on integrating AWS services and developing frontend application as well as bug fixes.

+### Team members:
+1. Anuj Koli
+2. Anurag Shenoy
+3. Aman pathak
+4. Ruchika Upadhyay
+5. Naveen Kumar
 ## Demo

 Articles saved in MongoDB and Elastic Search after scraping: